promo

 The program committee is responsible for selecting topics, speakers, and proffered papers from submitted abstracts.

-Rebeca Echeverria Chasco, Dra
+Rebeca Echeverria Chasco, PhD

 Clínica Universidad de Navarra